xythobuz/avrNetStack/README.md

 ### MAC Module

 These are the real Hardware drivers.
 Different MAC implementations will exist in the future, right now only the ENC28J60 is supported.
-This allows sending MacPackets, as well as receiving them.
-Received Packets are deconstructed and given to the appropriate next layer.
+This allows sending Ethernet Packets, as well as receiving them.
+Received Packets are given to the appropriate next layer by the controller.

 ### ARP Module